freenas/freenas-docs/userguide/system.rst

 For time accuracy, choose NTP servers that are geographically close to the %brand% system's physical location.

-NTP servers are added by clicking on :menuselection:`NTP Servers --> Add NTP Server` to open the screen shown in
+NTP servers are added by clicking
+:menuselection:`NTP Servers --> Add NTP Server`
+to open the screen shown in
 :numref:`Figure %s <ntp_server_fig>`.